KasparEtter/ef1p/pages/internet/internet.md

   One reason to disable DNSSEC for a zone is when the domain name is transferred to a new owner who cannot or doesn't want to deploy DNSSEC.
-- **Operational risks**: While classic DNS can be configured and then forgotten, DNSSEC requires regular effort unless everything, including updating the `DS` record in the parent zone, is fully automated.
+- **Operational risks**: While classic DNS can be configured and then forgotten, DNSSEC requires regular attention unless everything, including updating the `DS` record in the parent zone, is fully automated.
   A failure to sign the resource records of your zone in time takes down your whole domain.